audacity/audacity.github.io/src/pages/FAQ.md

 The Audacity team is always looking for new ways to improve the experience for musicians and music producers, so look out for new features in future updates.

 #### I'm just getting started with Audacity.
 Are there any free tutorials available?
-The free, online [Audacity manual](https://manual.audacityteam.org/) includes both [How-Tos](https://manual.audacityteam.org/man/how_to_use_audacity.html) and step-by-step [Tutorials](https://manual.audacityteam.org/man/tutorials_for_audacity.html) for beginners.
+We have a beginner tutorial series available on https://support.audacityteam.org/, beginning with [installing Audacity](https://support.audacityteam.org/basics/downloading-and-installing-audacity) and [FFmpeg](https://support.audacityteam.org/basics/installing-ffmpeg), [recording your voice](https://support.audacityteam.org/basics/recording-your-voice-and-microphone), [recording desktop audio](https://support.audacityteam.org/basics/recording-desktop-audio), [editing audio](https://support.audacityteam.org/basics/audacity-editing),  [saving and exporting projects](https://support.audacityteam.org/basics/saving-and-exporting-projects) and more!

-#### Is Audacity compatible with third party plug-ins?
+#### Is Audacity compatible with third party plugins?
 Yes!
-As an open-source application many third party plug-ins have been developed for Audacity.
-Check out a list of some of our team's favorite Audacity plug-ins here.
+As an open-source application many third party plugins have been developed for Audacity.
+Check out a list of some of our team's favorite Audacity plugins at https://plugins.audacityteam.org/

-The software supports LADSPA, LV2, Nyquist, VST and Audio Unit plug-ins.
+Audacity supports VST3, LADSPA, LV2, Nyquist, VST and Audio Unit plugins.